College for Creative Studies: Copywriting

 Visual thinkers, clever word jockeys—Rachel Tompkins notes one major similarity between creative professionals you find in the advertising industry.
 They’re all “idea people.”

-“Either way, I love the thinking that goes into ads.
+“As someone who started at College for Creative Studies (CCS) with an interest in art direction, I have found working in this field to be a rewarding experience,” said Tompkins.
+“I chose advertising over graphic design because I love the thinking that goes into ads.
 ‘Art Director’ or ‘Copywriter’—we’re all idea people.
 And seeing something go from a silly sketch or line in my notebook to a finished commercial or print campaign is the best feeling.
-It’s what keeps us (my art director partner and I) going.”
+It’s what keeps me going.”